sandhya933/Python_1Month/README.md

 run: cd ..
 #This takes you one level up from First_week to python_1month.

-pwd  #You can confirm you're in the right place by running:
+pwd  #You can confirm you're in the right place by running

+git pull origin main --rebase #In order To Reflect Changes made in the Local To Git Hub Repo

+#the file is created locally, but it won’t show up on GitHub until you explicitly add, commit, and push it using Git.
+Git doesn't automatically sync files — every change must be tracked and pushed manually. commands To Push files to git

+  - git add foldername/filename

+  - git commit

+  - git push (or) git push origin main